Isebyte/IoTGaragedoor/README.md

 # IoTGaragedoor
-Garage door opener simulation and website with particle photon
+Garage door opener simulation and website built with a Particle Photon

+For more information on the Photon board check out https://docs.particle.io/photon/